 The History of Custer State Park

 Custer State Park’s namesake, Lt.
-Colonel George Custer was dispatched to the Black Hills to chart the unknown territory.
-Alongside the banks of the French River his troops found gold in 1874 and spurred a gold rush.
+Colonel George Custer, was dispatched to the Black Hills to chart the unknown territory.
+In 1874, his troops found gold along the banks of the French River, spurring a gold rush.
 You can still buy Black Hills gold in the area.

 Lodging in Custer State Park